Reverse Seared Fillet Steak

 For sides to serve with your steak, check out our ever growing collection of side dish recipes!
 There’s lots to choose from here, from triple cooked chips, to salads, homemade breads & lots more…

-- Fillet Steaks – For reverse searing, you’ll need to use fillet steaks that are at least an inch thick.
-I used 8 ounce steaks but this method works with larger steaks as well.
+- Fillet Steaks – For reverse searing, you’ll need to use thick-cut steaks that are at least an inch thick.
+I used 8 ounce steaks but this method works with larger cuts of steak as well.

 - Salt & Pepper – Used to season the steaks before & after cooking.
-I like to use table salt to season the raw steaks & sea salt to finish once cooked.
-I use freshly cracked black pepper for both.
+Use table salt to season the raw steaks & sea salt to finish once cooked.
+Use freshly cracked black pepper for both.

 - Oil – You’ll need a small amount of veg oil to sear the steaks (or any oil with a high smoke point).

-- Butter – I like to add some butter into the pan when searing the steaks as it helps give the steaks a really good, well browned crust.
+- Butter – Adding butter into the pan when searing the steaks helps give them a richer, deeply browned crust.
 This is optional though.

-- Garlic & Herbs – I also like to add some fresh garlic, rosemary & thyme in with the butter, for extra flavour.
+- Garlic & Herbs – Adding fresh garlic, rosemary & thyme in with the butter adds extra flavour.

 How To Reverse Sear Fillet Steak

 Reverse searing is the best way to cook a steak when you want it to be perfectly pink from edge to edge!
-This method does take a bit longer to cook steaks than just pan frying but the results speak for themselves.
-Steaks cooked by reverse searing are more tender & as they cook more slowly, there’s less chance of the meat become overcooked.
+This method takes slightly longer to cook the steak than just pan frying them but the results speak for themselves.
+Steaks cooked by reverse searing are more tender & as they’re cooked more slowly, there’s less chance of the meat becoming overcooked.

 For those new to reverse searing, this is where steak (or larger joints of meat) is cooked at a low temperature; either in an oven or barbecue until it reaches your desired doneness then it’s seared in a smoking hot pan to finish.
-This is why it’s called reverse searing, because we sear the steak at the end rather than at the beginning.
+This is why it’s called reverse searing, because the steak is seared at the end rather than at the beginning.

 Reverse Searing Step By Step

-The first step is to take our steaks out of the fridge, season them generously with salt & pepper then let them sit at room temperature for 30 minutes.
+First, take the steaks out of the fridge, season them generously with salt & pepper then let them sit at room temperature for 30 minutes.
 This is called tempering the steak & helps it cook more evenly.
-In the meantime, we preheat an oven to 120°c/250°f.
+In the meantime, preheat an oven to 120°c/250°f.

-To cook our steaks, we place them onto a rack set inside a roasting tin (this helps with heat & air circulation in the oven which helps cook the steak more evenly) then cook gently until it reaches our desired doneness.
+To cook the steaks, place them onto a wire rack set inside a roasting tin then cook gently until it reaches our desired doneness.
 It’s best to flip the steaks over every 10 minutes or so, which also helps with even cooking.

 I like to cook my fillet steak medium rare, so I aim for a final internal temperature of 54°c/130°f once cooked.
-We need to take the steak out of the oven a couple degrees lower than this as the internal temperature will continue to rise after we take the steak out of the oven.
+You’ll need to take the steak out of the oven a couple degrees lower than this as the internal temperature will continue to rise after the steaks are taken out of the oven.
 Feel free to cook your steaks however you like though.
-There’s a full doneness/temperature guide below…
+There’s a full doneness/temperature guide below.

-Once cooked, we let the steaks rest for 5 minutes or so, whilst we heat a frying pan up over a high heat, until it is smoking hot.
-We add a small amount of veg oil into the pan then sear the steaks for 1 – 1½ minutes on each side, flipping them over every 30 seconds.
-It’s key to get your pan really hot before searing so that the steaks get a proper sear.
+Next, add a small amount of veg oil into the pan then sear the steaks for 1 – 1½ minutes on each side, flipping them over every 30 seconds.
+It’s important to get your pan really hot before searing so that the steaks get a proper sear.
+And using a high smoke point oil means that we can get the oil hotter.

 I like to throw some butter, garlic & herbs into the pan after I’ve flipped the steak over once, to add flavour and to help with browning.
 This is optional though!